sicajc/EECS_LAB_TRAINING/lab2/REAMDME.md

 # Unknown apperance
 - To prevent unknown, block the input with other conditional statement.
 - Trace the gate-level simulation to search for the unknown source within the circuit.

+# Algorithm design
+- Whenever you try to create an algorithm, first code it out using High-level language to ensure that the procedure you claimed is correct.
+- After coding out and tested the baseline model, try to optimize it in terms of logic, HW efficiency.
+Create as many for loop as possible.
+- Unfolding technique can be used for for loop too, do not forget that, in HW this can achieve great performance.
+Cross iteration unfolding.
+An example is for QR cordic, the cordic turns 4 times in a single iteration.